Skip to content header Skip to main content Skip to content footer

 Why wetlands?
 Why WWT?

-Water seems to be preferred by people, for their mental health.
+Research shows that blue spaces have significant benefits for people’s mental health.
 Our wetland centres provide the perfect start for schools and families wanting to explore nature.
 They are the ideal stepping stone from visitor attraction to nature reserve.

-The Generation Wild programme has been built in partnership with production company Stand + Stare, who have brought together a team of theatrical producers, creative technologists and puppeteers to offer a truly unique and unforgettable immersive experience.
+The Generation Wild programme was built in partnership with production company Stand + Stare, who brought together a team of theatrical producers, creative technologists and puppeteers to offer a truly unique and unforgettable immersive experience.

 Find out more